Crime and Punishment: Cruel and Unusual or Unusually Just?

 Jerome Langguth, Department of Philosophy

-This class will explore the historical and cultural legacy of jazz and the blues.
-The readings for the class come from poets, novelists, and philosophers who have thought deeply about these rich and diverse art-forms.
-The course may also involve attending a number of concerts at various local venues.
+This class will explore the relationship between music and the natural world.
+The readings for the class come from composers, instrumentalists, poets, novelists, and philosophers who have thought deeply about the nature of music and the music of nature.

 What's All the Twitter About?